- Garden spade

 Why trees are important in a garden

 While it’s not a particularly difficult job to plant a tree, it is one that definitely takes an investment of time but, once established, trees have a multiplicity of benefits both to your garden and the wider environment.
 Trees will attract a wide range of wildlife from birds to mammals and butterflies, making your garden a hive of animal activity.
 Trees provide much needed shade in the hot summer months but they can also help to insulate your home from harsh blowing winds.
-Not only that, but they’re a reminder of the extensive beauty of nature, can bear fruit and display flowers as well as offering you the opportunity to show generations to come the trees you planted in your own garden.
+Not only that, but they’re a reminder of the extensive beauty of nature.
+Fruit trees are a great source of food in the garden, trees can display flowers as well as offering you the opportunity to show generations to come the trees you planted in your own garden.